What is a Tummy tuck?

 Where is the Regular Tummy tuck incision placed?

-A regular tummy tuck incision goes from hip bone to hip bone, all on the front side.
-This is technically known as iliac crest to iliac creast.
+A standard tummy tuck incision goes from hip bone to hip bone, all on the front side.
+This is technically known as iliac crest to iliac crest.
 However, if you have loose skin at the hip bone, the surgeon may recommend having an Extended Tummy Tuck.

 Where is the Extended Tummy Tuck Incision placed?